-Sara Ramirez (or Ramírez) is a Mexican-American actress and singer.
-Born in Mazatlán in 1975, Ramirez moved to California as a child with her Mexican-Irish mom after her parents split.
-She graduated from the Juilliard school and began working on Broadway.
-In 2005 she won the Tony for her performance as the Lady of the Lake in Spamalot — one of her songs in the show had to have lyrics changed to reflect this as it was initially despairing a lack of Tony awards.
-She was also in the OBC of A Class Act and The Vagina Monologues, and appeared in the 2001 Broadway concert performance of Dreamgirls.
+Sara Ramirez (or Ramírez) is a Mexican-American actor and singer.
+Born in Mazatlán in August 31, 1975, Ramirez moved to California as a child with their Mexican-Irish mom after their parents split.
+They graduated from the Juilliard school and began working on Broadway in 1998.
+In 2005, they won a Tony for their performance as The Lady of the Lake in Spamalotnote .
+They were also in the original Broadway casts of A Class Act and The Vagina Monologues, and appeared in the 2001 Broadway concert performance of Dreamgirls.

-Because of her amazing talent and the recognition to prove it, ABC offered her a role on Grey's Anatomy, where she would become the well-loved Dr. Callie Torres in her televisual Star-Making Role.
+Because of Ramirez's amazing talent and the recognition to prove it, ABC offered them a role on Grey's Anatomy, where they would portray the well-loved Dr. Callie Torres in their Star-Making Role.
 One episode of the Medical Drama features primarily Ramirez singing covers of alt pop songs.
-Because of Callie's Coming Out Storyline, Ramirez has been able to be a vocal advocate for LGBTQ rights and was given the Ally for Equality award; she later came out as bisexual herself and continues to promote equal rights and social justice for sexual minorities and immigrants (of which she is both, and very successful).
+Because of Callie's Coming Out Storyline, Ramirez has been able to be a vocal advocate for LGBTQ rights and was given the Ally for Equality award; they later came out as bisexual themself and continue to promote equal rights and social justice for their fellow queer people and immigrants.

-She also provides the voice of Queen Miranda on Disney's Sofia the First and related franchises since 2012.
-Ramirez also shares her full name with a character in The Echo Case Files, though she definitely had it first.
-Speaking of name, since it's Spanish, it's pronounced Sa-ra, not Sair-a.
+Before they were famous, they voiced the title character of Um Jammer Lammy in 1999.
+They also provided the voice of Queen Miranda on Disney's Sofia the First and related franchises beginning in 2012.
+Ramirez also shares their full name with a character in The Echo Case Files, though they definitely had it first.
+Speaking of Sara's name, since it's Spanish, it's pronounced Sa-ra, not Sair-a.